ami-arkhan/study/codes/algorithm/bfs/README.md

 # Problem:
-Visit vertices from source vertex through BFS (Breadth-First-Search).
+Visit vertices from source vertex using BFS (Breadth-First-Search) Algorithm.